Linking engagement and performance: The social network analysis perspective: Conclusions

 \subsection{Limitations and future work}

 There are some limitations to the results of this study.
-First, this study looks only at one semester of one section (N=73 students) offered at one university.
-This could be overcome by studying additional sections during different semesters to evaluate how generalizable our findings are.
-Second, our interpretations of why certain centrality measures at certain times, and not other measures at other times, predict academic outcomes are speculative.
-Although we have offered several possible interpretations based on our theoretical framework, qualitative work must be done to determine which of these interpretations, if any, represents the mechanism underpinning our results.
+First, the sample we look at represents only one section of an introductory physics course ($N=73$ students) offered at FIU.
+Further investigation of more courses, at both introductory and upper-division level, and more varied populations should be studied.
+Second, our interpretations of why academic performance is predicted by certain centrality measures at certain times (and not other measures at other times) are speculative.
+Although we have offered several possible interpretations grounded in a framework of engagement theories, qualitative work must be done to determine which of these interpretations (if any) represents the mechanism(s) underpinning our results.

 Future work should further explore the reciprocal relationship between performance and engagement.
-Structural Equation Modeling could be used to disentangle (1) the direct effect of past performance on future performance from (2) the indirect effect of past performance on engagement, thus influencing future performance.
-It would also be valuable to study interpersonal social connections occurring outside of the classroom in a more casual setting, how they are related to in-class performance, and how they affect persistence in the introductory course sequence.
-In addition, network edge weights can be utilized to capture different information.
-While this study used them for increased nuance of quantity (frequency of social interaction in a collection week), they could instead be useful for increased nuance of quality: students could be asked to rank their meaningful interactions on a scale to compare the relative importance of different interactions with different people.
-Finally, qualitative methods should be used as a follow-up to understand how students perceive their integration into their learning communities, both inside and outside the classroom.
+Structural equation modeling may be used to disentangle the direct effect of past performance on future performance from the indirect effect of past performance on engagement, thus influencing future performance.
+Accounting for interactions occurring outside of the classroom in a more casual setting to determine whether they are related to in-class interactions, performance, and other outcomes, would also be valuable.

+The ties' weights can be utilized to capture different information.
+While this study uses them to quantify the frequency of interactions, one could instead use them to assess their quality by explicitly asking students to, e.g., rank their meaningful interactions on a scale.
+Students could also be asked to distinguish among various kinds of interactions (e.g., friendship vs content related) to determine if different peer interactions are related to different outcomes.

+Finally, qualitative methods (especially interviews) should be used as a follow-up to investigate how students perceive their engagement in learning communities---both inside and outside the classroom.
+For example, the literature around sense of belonging (see Ref.~\cite{OKeeffe2013}) supports the notion that students who feel they belong to a community of peers are more likely to be retained in courses and persist through their academic careers.
+While it is plausible that students who feel a sense of belonging in the classroom have high closeness centrality (or vice versa), qualitative studies could help confirm the connection between the quantitative measure of closeness to the affective construct of belongingness.